pouryany/HuangLabAssessment/readme.md

     ## BIC      -30541.66 -30594.40178 -30638.87153
     ## BIC diff      0.00    -52.73847    -97.20821

-The best model for mRNA data according to BIC is four cluster with "VEI" model.
+The best model for mRNA data according to BIC is four cluster with "VEI" model which gives the highest separations among the subtypes.

 ``` r
 library(mclust)